- About us

 Psychologists/ Clinical Psychologists working at ACPC combine a number of strategies and techniques from a range of evidence based practices.
 This is to ensure that the child or adolescent is receiving the appropriate and effective treatment based on their needs and diffiulities.

 Our team of psychologists possess a number of therapeutic skills and training.
 They are able to provide a variety of approaches and strategies depending on the presenting problem.
-Such treatment approaches may include but are not limited to; Cognitive Behavioural Therapy (CBT), Interpersonal Therapy, Play therapy, Mindfulness, Acceptance and Commitment Therapy, Neuropsychotherapy and Family Therapy.
+Such treatment approaches may include but are not limited to; Cognitive Behavioural Therapy (CBT), Collaborative and Proactive Solutions (CPS), Interpersonal Therapy, Mindfulness, Acceptance and Commitment Therapy, Neuropsychotherapy etc.